-Once flu activity has crossed the line it is then classed as low, medium, high and very high.
+Once flu activity has crossed the line it is then classed as low, moderate, high and very high.
 During the H1N1 (swine flu) epidemic in 2010/11, flu activity was classed as very high.

 In recent years the flu activity has not even crossed the line.
-This season, up to 31 December, the number of GP consultations has increased and has just crossed the threshold line but is still within the range for a low flu activity season.
+This season, up to 04 February 2018, the number of GP consultations has crossed the threshold line but is within the range for a moderate flu activity season.